The Gut Microbiome

 the gut microbiome

-Why Is the Gut Microbiome Important?
+Why is the Gut Microbiome Important?

 Your gut microbiome impacts almost every part of your body.
 It’s not just about digestion; it’s about overall health.